CodeQueen-AI/Q4-Learning/Task-03/fastdca_p1/README.md

 # ✅ **Pydantic Validation Examples**

-Here's a brief overview of Pydantic validation features:

----

 ### 🔹 **1.
 Basic Model Validation**

 * Ensures fields like `int`, `str`, etc., are the correct type.
 * Automatically provides an **error** if invalid data is passed.

----

 ### 🔹 **2.
 Nested Models**

 * Supports **nested models** where one model can be used inside another.
 * For example, an `Address` model inside a `User` model.

----

 ### 🔹 **3.
 Custom Validators**

 * Allows you to define your own rules (e.g., validating the length of a name).
 * Pydantic will show an error if your custom validation fails.

----

 ### 🔹 **4.
 FastAPI Integration**